Home Types of Contracts Affiliate Agreement

 An affiliate agreement is a contract between two parties who will work together to generate sales or other transactions.
 The two parties are referred to as the "affiliate" and the "affiliate network."
 The affiliate network provides access to its customer base, while the affiliate provides traffic and/or sales leads.

-Most affiliate agreements are between two parties who are unrelated and have no direct control over each other's business practices.
+Most affiliate agreements, but not all, are between two parties who are unrelated and have no direct control over each other's business practices.
 For example, if I sell clothing online using Shopify's software platform and one of my customers wants to refer his friends to my store via social media, he would not be considered an affiliate under this definition.
 This is because he does not receive compensation from me for any referrals he makes; therefore, we would not have an affiliate agreement between us.

 What is the Affiliate Payment Structure?